-A: As of the Record Date, 60,228,019 shares of Ashland Common Stock were outstanding and entitled to vote.
-A majority of the shares issued and outstanding and entitled to be voted thereat must be present in person or by proxy to constitute a quorum to transact business at the Annual Meeting.
-If you vote in person, by telephone, over the Internet or by returning a properly executed proxy card, you will be considered a part of that quorum.
+A: As of the Record Date, 56,908,383 shares of Ashland Common Stock were outstanding and entitled to vote.
+A majority of the shares issued and outstanding and entitled to be voted thereat must be present electronically at the Annual Meeting or by proxy to constitute a quorum to transact business at the Annual Meeting.
+If you vote electronically at the Annual Meeting, by telephone, over the Internet or by returning a properly executed proxy card, you will be considered a part of that quorum.
 Abstentions and broker non-votes (if any), as described below, will be treated as present for the purpose of determining a quorum.